binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta the allc
+Binay Bhusan Mohanta the alloc